 Reporting Requirements: Under GASB Statement No. 72, LCRA is required to disclose the valuation technique and level of inputs for all investments.
 The market approach, which LCRA uses, is one of the acceptable valuation techniques.
 GASB Statement No. 72 also requires that assets and liabilities be categorized into three levels.
-LCRA's derivative investments are valued using Level 1 inputs and settled using quoted prices for identical assets or liabilities in active markets at the measurement date.
+The majority of LCRA's derivative investments are valued using Level 1 inputs and settled using quoted prices (Platts and NYMEX's Henry Natural Gas Futures Settlements) for identical assets or liabilities in active markets at the measurement date.
+Some of LCRA's commodity derivatives are settled using Level 2 inputs, which are derived from observable market data through correlation.